nodejs/TSC/proposals/revised-governance.md

    All Admin team members are subject to consensus or vote by the working groups.
 6. The CTC does not change with the exception that it does not charter its own working groups.
-New working groups are chartered only through consensus or vote of all working groups, including the CTC.
+7. Working groups would be chartered through consensus of all the working groups, including the CTC.
+The CTC would not have sole ability to override a working group decision.
+If the CTC objected to a decision made by chartered working group, the final decision would be made through consensus or vote of all the working groups.

 ## Questions